The short answer

 A salon brow tint is easier to control because a professional can mix color, watch processing time, and shape the brow around the result.
 At-home kits are cheaper, but color matching and eye-area safety become your responsibility.

-Do not use regular scalp hair dye on brows.
-The eye area is different, and the FDA specifically warns that permanent eyelash and eyebrow tints and dyes have been linked with serious eye injuries.
+Do not use regular scalp hair dye on brows, even though many people do.
+Box hair color is formulated for the scalp, not the delicate eye area, and the chemistry can cause chemical burns, severe allergic reactions, swelling, and even temporary or permanent eye damage if any product migrates into the eye.
+The FDA specifically warns that permanent eyelash and eyebrow tints and dyes have been linked with serious eye injuries.
 If a product is not intended for brows, do not improvise.

 Eyebrow Tinting vs Lamination vs Serum